sidmandirwala/CS-GY-6613-Final-Project/README.md

 docker pull qdrant/qdrant
 docker run -d --name qdrant -p 6333:6333 -v qdrant-storage:/qdrant/storage qdrant/qdrant
 ```
+### The data collection pipeline can be directly run using start.sh script or the following commands can be executed.
 ### 2. Data Collection

 Run the following scrapers in separate terminals to collect data from different sources: